sjf4448/ml-project/README.md

 #### `python code/ocnn.py build-db`

 Runs all training images through the trained model and saves the embedding database to `data/face_recognition_output/face_db.pt`.
-Also writes `encodings.pkl` in the format expected by the existing classifier pipeline.
+Also writes `encodings.pkl` in the format expected by the existing classifier pipeline and encodes known faces into the embeddings_db.

 | Parameter | Type | Default | Meaning |
 |---|---|---:|---|